 - all individuals aged 16 years to 64 years with underlying health conditions that put them at higher risk

 - all those 60 years of age and over

 - all those 55 years of age and over

 - all those 50 years of age and over

-The more people that can be vaccinated, and the sooner the programme progresses, the quicker some of the restrictions we are all now facing can be eased, including stopping the need for shielding, as is now the case in some areas.
+The more people that can be vaccinated, and the sooner the programme progresses, the more restrictions can be eased.
+This includes stopping or pausing the need for shielding, as is now the case in some areas.

 While universities and pharmaceutical companies have fast‑tracked these vaccines, they have maintained rigorous standards for health.
 There is also still a huge amount of development work happening across the world.

 Some other medicines, previously developed to prevent or treat other respiratory and influenza‑like viruses, are part of ongoing research to see if they can be “repurposed” or adapted to help with COVID-19.
 The research builds on existing evidence and experience of managing other related viruses.